episource/my-chocolatey/README.md

 This repository contains chocolatey package templates together with a bunch of scripts that build  [self-contained](https://chocolatey.org/docs/create-packages#self-contained) packages from the templates, that are based on the latest available software version available.

+## Prerequisites
 The package templates target a software's 64Bit version if available.
 Don't expect the packages to work for non x64 systems.

+The build scripts have been tested with Windows 10, only.

 # Usage